It’s a bit of an irony to call the TP-Link Archer AX6000 well-rounded, but that’s true. The router has a lot to offer.

 Despite the completely different designs, the TP-Link Archer has a lot in common with the Asus RT-AX88U in terms of specs.

-One thing the Asus is clearly superior, however, and that it’s mesh-ready.
-The Archer AX6000 can only work as a standalone single router.
+One thing is for sure; the Asus is superior thanks to the fact it’s mesh-ready.
+The Archer AX6000 can only work as a single standalone router, for now.

 TP-Link Archer 6000’s detail photos